robomq/robomq.io/docs/MQTT.md

 		private boolean connected = false;

 		/**
-		 * This method is the overrided callback on receiving messages.
+		 * This method is the overridden callback on receiving messages.
 		 * @ It is event-driven.
 You don't call it in your code.
 		 * @ It prints the message topic and payload on console.
 		 * @ There're other callback functions provided by this library.